New South Wales Consolidated Acts

 (d) resigns the office by instrument in writing addressed to the Governor, or

-(e) becomes the holder of a judicial office, or
+(e) becomes the holder of a judicial office of the State or elsewhere in Australia, or

 (f) is nominated for election as a member of the Legislative Council or the Legislative Assembly or as a member of a House of Parliament of another State or of the Commonwealth, or